platformsh/platformsh-docs/docs/src/dedicated/overview/upgrading.md

 In the ticket, request to have your project enabled with Staging and Production in the UI and confirm that you've taken the steps above to prepare your project.

-We will review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with results.
+We review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with results.

 Once started the process usually takes less than an hour.